 Due to long waiting times and processing times, it is recommended that appointments with German authorities are made before even entering the country.
 Figure 2 shows the steps that are necessary after arriving in Germany.
 Some of them are time-sensitive and extra challenging as - due to lab rotations - the students change cities every three months.
 Thus, our International Officer will monitor the onboarding processes of each students very carefully.

-More information is available in our candidate handbook.
+More information is available in our handbooks - for the orientation phase or the doctoral phase.